February 9, 2018

 Located next to the Courthouse, Witness Walls, created by artist Walter Hood, tells the stories of the events and the people who made civil rights history in Nashville.
 Walk among Witness Walls to see school desegregation, marches, meetings, Freedom Rides, lunch counter sit-ins and economic boycotts represented on the concrete walls.
 Witness Walls was dedicated in 2017 and is a project of the Metro Nashville Arts Commission’s Percent for Public Art Program.

 The site of several 1960s sit-ins in Nashville is being reimagined into a restaurant and live music venue that will pay homage to Nashville’s civil rights history.
 The three-story, 30,000-square-foot building which was built in 1930, is listed on the National Register of Historic Places.
-Woolworth on 5th is set to open February 2018 to resemble the former Woolworths and its lunch counter.
-You’ll have the opportunity to enjoy the soul food served and live music grounded in the rock n’ roll and soul of the 1950s and ‘60s will be performed.
+Woolworth on 5th has been restored to resemble the former Woolworths and its lunch counter.
+You now have the opportunity to enjoy the soul food served and live music grounded in the rock n’ roll and soul of the 1950s and ‘60s.

 Fisk University, founded in 1866, is the oldest university in Nashville.
 The first African American university to receive accreditation from the Southern Association of Colleges and Schools, Fisk University students were instrumental in many of the sit-in demonstrations throughout Nashville.
 You can learn about the university’s history and some of its famous alumni including Ida B. Wells-Barnett, Thurgood Marshall (the first African-American Justice of the U.S. Supreme Court) and U.S. Representative John Lewis.
 You can also visit the extensive art collection in the Carl Van Vechten Gallery.